-The Housing Division requires all Housing Providers receiving subsidy under the SHRA prepare and submit a capital budget as part of their annual request for subsidy.
-A Capital Budget should be presented at a Board meeting along with the annual Operating Budget for approval.
+The Housing Division requires all Housing Providers receiving subsidy under the Housing Services Act, 2011 to prepare and submit a capital budget as part of their annual request for subsidy.
+All housing projects have undergone a Building Condition Assessment (BCA) as of January 2010 and each Housing Provider has been provided with a copy of their corresponding BCA report.
+This report is a necessary resource when determining capital projects to undertake for the year.
+Please consult the BCA report prior to filling out the capital budget.
+A capital budget should be presented at a Board meeting along with the annual operating budget for approval.